duglin/helloworld/README.md

 out if you're used to using vanilla Kubernetes which lets all traffic through by default.

-Almost done with network, yes this is way too much work!
+Wr're almost done with network, yes this is way too much work!
 Last, we need to modify a Knative ConfigMap such that the default URL assigned to our apps isn't `example.com`, which is the default that Knative uses.